-- 201.1.1 All cement used in the work shall be a well-known brand of true Portland Cement and shall conform to the Standard Specifications for Portland Cement, ANSI/A.S.T.M.
-Designation C150.
+- 201.1.1 All cement used in the work shall be a well-known brand of true Portland Cement and shall conform to the Standard Specifications for Portland Cement, ANSI/ASTM Designation C150.
 Unless otherwise permitted, the Contractor shall use only one brand of cement in the work and under no condition shall he use more than one brand of cement in the same structure.
 Cement, which for any reason has become partially set or contains lumps or cakes will be rejected and shall be removed from the site. - 201.1.2 The acceptance or rejection of cement shall rest with the Engineer.
 All rejected cement shall be plainly marked for identification, shall be immediately removed from the work, and shall not be offered for inspection again.
-Cement kept in storage for several months may be subject to repeated tests, as directed by the Engineer.

-- 201.1.3 The cement shall be delivered in strong cloth or paper bags.
+Cement kept in storage for several months may be subject to repeated tests, as directed by the Engineer. - 201.1.3 The cement shall be delivered in strong cloth or paper bags.
 No cement shall be used or inspected unless delivered in the original package with the brand and name of the manufacturer plainly marked thereon.
-Each bag of cement shall contain approximately ninety-four pounds of cement, net weight, and four bags shall be the equivalent of one barrel.
+Each bag of cement shall contain approximately 94 pounds of cement, net weight, and four bags shall be the equivalent of one barrel.
 Packages received in broken or damaged condition will be rejected or accepted only as fractional packages. - 201.1.4 The Contractor shall provide, at the site of the work, a suitable weather tight building, or buildings, having a tight floor properly blocked or raised from the ground, for the storage of cement.
 The building shall be large enough to permit keeping on hand a supply of cement in quantity sufficient to prevent delays or interruptions to the work, which might be due to the lack of cement.
 The cement shall be stored in such manner to permit easy access for the proper inspection and identification of each shipment.
-Cement in bags shall not be piled to a height in excess of seven feet.
+Cement in bags shall not be piled to a height in excess of 7'.
 Suitable accurate scales shall be provided by the Contractor for weighing the cement.
-After it has been delivered to the job, the Contractor will not be permitted to remove or dispose of the cement in any way without the consent of the Engineer. - 201.1.5 At the beginning of operations and at all other times while cement is required, the Contractor shall have, at the site of the work, an ample supply of acceptable cement and shall carefully guard against possible shortage on account of rejection, irregular deliveries, or any other cause.
+After it has been delivered to the job, the Contractor will not be permitted to remove or dispose of the cement in any way without the consent of the Engineer. - 201.1.5 At the beginning of operations and at all other times while cement is required, the Contractor shall have, at the site of the work, an ample supply of acceptable cement and shall carefully guard against possible shortage on account of rejection, irregular deliveries, or any other cause. - 201.2 WATER - 201.2.1 All water used in mixing mortar or concrete shall be free from acid, alkali, oil, salt, vegetable, or other matter in sufficient quantity to be injurious to the finished product and shall be from an approved source.